-The group sings nursery rhymes and ‘golden oldies’ along to backing tracks for half an hour, accompanied by tambourines, shakers and other instruments, as well as sensory equipment like a bubble machine.
+Songs & Smiles follows a format that includes a mixture of singing, playing percussion instruments and moving to music.
 Afterwards we have Meet & Mingle time, where everyone can get to know each other over toys, drinks and a tasty biscuit or two.

 what you'll be doing

 You’ll be the person who welcomes parents/guardians and children, collects their £1 entry fee and helps things run smoothly.
 You’ll be writing out name badges so everyone can get to know each other, making sure everyone has a musical instrument, delighting young and old with the bubble machine and more!

 Then afterwards you’ll be chatting with residents, parents/guardians and children.
 You’ll be partnered with a Songs & Smiles Group Leader, who’ll be there to lead the singing.
 You'll also be responsible for transferring the entry fee into our bank account each week.

 In a wider sense, you’ll be creating happiness for lots of people: many residents tell us it’s the highlight of their week.

 What we’re looking for

 We’re looking for an enthusiastic, cheerful and welcoming person who’s happy to help.
 No previous experience is required.

 This role would greatly suit a student, a retired person or perhaps someone who is currently not working or works part-time and has a few hours to spare.
 Some of our volunteers are parents who bring their young children with them.